 The Olson Center for Women’s Health

-Under the umbrella of UNMC, it is directed by a seven-member external advisory committee.
-The center held its 25th annual advisory committee meeting in May 2017.
+Under the umbrella of UNMC, it is directed by a seven-member external advisory board.
+Learn more about the board here.

 A long-standing goal of the donors was reached in 2007 with the opening of the Olson Center for Women’s Health outpatient facility on the UNMC campus.
 This center is nationally unique, combining specialty and general ob/gyn, general internal medicine, prenatal diagnosis, endocrinology, physical therapy, mammography/women’s imaging, and a robust patient resource center in a single location.
 There is a branch location within the medical office building on the Village Pointe campus.
 Visit the Olson Center for Women's Health web page.